 My favorite sauce is the Duff’s Hot Sauce with a little bit of melted butter.
 About 1 tablespoon of melted butter per 1/3 cup of Duff’s wing sauce, plus 1 teaspoon of salt.
 That’s enough for 2 dozen wings.

 Or like this, where I tossed the wings in a little bit of plain Duff’s sauce and some salt.

 After tossing baked chicken wings in sauce or sauce and butter mix they will become less crispy.
 If you want optimal crispiness serve them with a wing sauce on the side.

 Update on March 9, 2017

-I stopped using a cooling rack as it’s a major pain in the back to clean it afterwars.
-I now bake directly on the baking sheet line with foil and parchment paper.
+I stopped using a cooling rack as it’s a major pain in the back to clean it afterwards.
+I now bake directly on the baking sheet lined with foil and parchment paper.
 The difference is barely noticeable.
-The bottoms come out a little greasier, but also crispier due to contact with the hot baking sheet.
+The bottoms come out a little greasier, but also crispier due to contact with a hot baking sheet.